 After returning to Cairo, Radwan spent the first few months recovering from the ordeal he had to go through.
 Then, buoyed by the budding startup scene in Cairo, he co-founded a green tech innovation hub called Ice Cairo in November 2012.
 The lab, decked out with 3D printers and laser cutters for young inventors, focused on finding sustainable tech solutions primarily in the agricultural sector.
 For the next three years, Radwan transitioned from engineering to being a social entrepreneurship consultant, traveling for gigs in Kigali, Nairobi and Rio de Janeiro, before he decided to move to Germany.

-In September 2015, Radwan moved to Neukölln, a rapidly gentrifying suburb in southeastern Berlin which is home to sizeable Turkish, Arab, and Kurdish populations.
+In September 2015, Radwan moved to Neukölln, a rapidly gentrifying area of southeastern Berlin which is home to sizeable Turkish, Arab, and Kurdish populations.
 According to a 2010 census, nearly 40 percent of those who lived in the borough were of non-German ethnicity.
 That number has likely risen in recent years, following the influx of new refugees from the Middle East and Sub-Saharan Africa.

 For his ingredients, Radwan mostly relies on the Turkish Market and the Azzam Arab market.
 “They are lively, fun, and give me particular ingredients that are harder to score in other parts of town,” he says.